CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 ![img.png](assets/casperholders_mobile_build_android_failed_2.png)

-Here again the message is explicit and the reviewer have to define the correct environment variable.
+Here again the message is explicit and the reviewer had to define the correct environment variable.en
 The OP advises the reviewer to define it like this :

 ```